 Find the right thread

-Reply: Share a concise tradeoff or framework instead of dropping a feature list or immediate CTA.
+Reply: Share a short tradeoff instead of a feature dump.

 Yes, when the thread is buyer-side and your response is useful enough to earn trust.
 A meeting is usually the result of good timing and relevance.